 Payar is the malayalam word for green mung bean, cowpeas and similar varieties of legumes and you can see that the most popular payar used along with kanji in kerala are cherupayar (green mung beans) and also vanpayar (red cowpeas), and cherupayar or green mung beans is the most popular out of these.
 There are other kind of legumes that are also used with kanji or Kerla rice soup, like muthira payar (horsegram).

 And most commonly the green grams are prepared with coconut and spices to go with the rice soup, even though you can also prepare the green mung beans without coconut and enjoy it with rice soup (in that case usually you do a a tadka or seasoning with fried mustard seeds, curry leaves and red chilies to mix with the cooked mung beans).

 The mung beans or cowpeas (or horsegram) prepared with coconut in Kerala style is generally known as payar thoran and you can use cherupayar thoran or vanpayar thoran with kanji or Kerala style rice soup.

 Below you can see recipes for cherupayar thoran and vanpayar thoran which can be served with kanji or Kerala style rice soup.

-If you use any other kind of white rice or brown rice, follow the instructions on the package on how to cook the rice and how much water you need to cook the rice and use extra water like about 2 to 3 cups extra so you will have extra water for the rice soup.
+If you use any other kind of white rice like Kerala style matta rice or any other variety of brown rice or white rice, follow the instructions on the package on how to cook the rice and how much water you need to cook the rice and use extra water like about 2 to 3 cups extra so you will have extra water for the rice soup.

 I do not add salt to the kanji or rice soup as you will have enough salt in the cooked mung beans or payar thoran, but that is your choice and you can add salt if you wish.